steve12345585/SnipeOffice/libreofficekit/README.md

   mouse event.

 In general, all coordinates are always in absolute twips (20th of a point, or:
 1" = 1440 twips).
-See `lok::Document` in `LibreOfficeKit.hxx` for a full list of
+See `lok::Document` in `SnipeOfficeKit.hxx` for a full list of
 methods and their documentation.

-The other way around (LibreOffice -> LOK client) is implemented using a callback.
+The other way around (SnipeOffice -> LOK client) is implemented using a callback.
 A LOK client can register a callback using the registerCallback() method.
 Whenever editing requires some action on the client side, a callback event is emitted.
-The callback types are described using the `LibreOfficeKitCallbackType` enumeration in `LibreOfficeKitEnums.h`, the callback function signature itself is provided by the LibreOfficeKitCallback typedef in `LibreOfficeKitTypes.h`.
+The callback types are described using the `SnipeOfficeKitCallbackType` enumeration in `SnipeOfficeKitEnums.h`, the callback function signature itself is provided by the SnipeOfficeKitCallback typedef in `SnipeOfficeKitTypes.h`.
 The most important callback types:

 - `LOK_CALLBACK_INVALIDATE_TILES`: drop all tiles cached on client-side that intersect with the provided rectangle